Give Deep Security access to AWS EC2 resources

 Applies to Deep Security as a Service only

-Deep Security follows AWS best practices and uses a Cross Account Role to connect to your AWS resources.
-A Cross Account Role contains a policy with permissions like any other IAM role, but it allows a third party to access your AWS resources.
+Deep Security follows best practices, and uses a cross account role to connect to your AWS resources.
+A cross account role contains a policy with permissions like other IAM roles, except that it allows a third party (such as Deep Security as a Service) to access your AWS resources.

 In this article:

 - In Deep Security Manager, go to Computers.

 Deep Security will use an Amazon CloudFormation template to create an AWS EC2 t1.micro instance that runs for a very short time to create an IAM role for Deep Security, and then terminates.You will be billed for the small amount of AWS resources used to run the t1.micro instance.
 For current prices, see the Amazon EC2 Pricing page.

 If AWS account creation fails, see Issues adding your AWS account to Deep Security.

 - For agents in a VPC connecting to a relay (including DSaaS relays) through an AWS proxy, you must also configure the proxy settings.